Bollywood in the spotlight of the spin-off of "Call My Agent" - ExBulletin

 Bollywood in the spotlight of the spin-off of “Call My Agent”

-New Delhi (AFP) The director behind a biting look at the Indian entertainment industry claims that backstage deals and daring Bollywood personalities have proven to be a rich target for satire.
+The director behind a biting look at India’s entertainment industry says the behind-the-scenes deals and daring Bollywood personalities have proven to be a rich target for satire.

 “Call My Agent: Bollywood” trades Paris for Mumbai, the sprawling port city that is home to India’s most lucrative production houses and its most famous megastars.

-Ali’s is the third makeover for the Emmy-winning film “Ten Percent” – a nod to the traditional 10% cut taken by agents of the film industry – after previous incarnations in Britain and Turkey.
+Alis is the third makeover of the Emmy-winning film “Ten Percent” – a nod to the traditional 10% cut taken by agents in the film industry – after previous incarnations in Britain and Turkey .

-“It was very easy for me to be seduced by the show,” he told AFP, attributing as inspiration a career spent observing the behavior of actors, their entourage and his fellow filmmakers.

-But getting the series from the screenplay to the screen has been difficult, with last year’s Covid outbreak in Mumbai shaking up the production schedule.

 But Ali, who before that was best known for his romantic dramas starring some of Bollywood’s most recognizable men, says he has remained “peacefully oblivious” to the bad press.